Support Worker - Seeleys Short Breaks Centre

 In this role you will provide appropriate emotional, social and physical support for clients.
 You will assist clients in an individual, dignified, person centred way, to ensure they are supported to make meaningful choices, take part in a range of activities and live their lives as fully and independently as possible and to get what they need and want from the service to make their day enjoyable and meaningful.
 You will work in partnership with clients and their families in order to deliver the best care and support possible and share our values for promoting independence, choice and control for everyone using the centre.
 You will be part of a team whose aim is to encourage the development of clients’ strengths and interests within a structured environment in which clients feel secure and empowered.
 The people we support are very diverse and have different disabilities – this means we need to make sure our staff are well-trained in a variety of areas.
 When you join Buckinghamshire County Council, you can expect to receive a comprehensive training programme.
 You’ll have the opportunity to develop as a social care professional and build a long-lasting and progressive career.
 From support worker to service manager right through to director of operations, anyone wishing to develop their career within social care can do so at Buckinghamshire County Council.
 Please see the job description for further information.

 Our success will always rely on having flexible and passionate staff who share our values.
 More than anything, it is your caring nature that we’re interested in.
 What gets you out of bed in the morning is the knowledge that you’re making a difference and doing something worthwhile.
-Along side this you will need to be able to communicate in different ways to ensure that clients’ needs and wishes are understood and to deal sensitively and appropriately with any challenging behaviours.
+Alongside this you will need to be able to communicate in different ways to ensure that clients’ needs and wishes are understood and to deal sensitively and appropriately with any challenging behaviours.

 Ideally, you will have some knowledge and experience of adult social care, but more importantly you must be motivated to improve the lives of vulnerable adults with a commitment to delivering a high quality service.
 The success candidate will have the ability to show initiative and take responsibility for actions, be flexible and work well as part of a team.
 Good communication and written skills are essential to write records including support plans.

-Course mandatory for all new staff include;
+Courses mandatory for all new staff include:

 - Introduction to Health and Safety